You use far fewer files than you think, so stop hoarding them.

 - Send it somewhere: email; a blog; uploaded to a website.

 Every document I touch has a purpose, and it normally has to leave my machine to complete that purpose.
 It might leave by uploading to a blog, or website, or it might leave by email, but all of it leaves.
 Any anything that leaves by blog or email I can get back the same way so I can delete it from my home system.
+Increasingly the file I create is in the cloud anyway (Google Drive, a blog post).

 Now I wipe out my files every morning.
+In two years, I haven’t had any problems at all.

 It’s got a lot of advantages: